 Telephone number: +45 32 31 32 31

-There are many ways to get round Copenhagen with public transportation.
-You can also rent a bicycle and get round the city like many locals do.
-Public transportation in Copenhagen are very reliable and you can get to every corner of the city.
+There are many ways to get around Copenhagen with public transportation.
+You can also rent a bicycle and thus get around the city like many locals do.
+Public transportation in Copenhagen is very reliable and you can get to every corner of the city easily.

-All the different public transportation modes depart often during daytime and a little less at night.
+All the different modes of public transportation depart often during daytime and a little less frequently at night.

-You need to know how many zones your trip will include, because you pay for the number of zones you go through.
-If you want an easy overview of your travel, and how to get there, you should use Rejseplanen.dk – it also comes as an app.
+You need to know how many zones your trip will span, as you pay for the number of zones you go through.
+If you want an easy overview of your travel, and how to get there, you can use Rejseplanen.dk – which is also available as an app.